 Children two (2) years of age and older require a ticket to enter Charlotte Sports Park.

 Four fixed concessions areas located throughout the ballpark feature a variety of food options.
 Portable concessions carts featuring an additional variety of specialty food items are also located throughout the ballpark.
 Credit cards are accepted at the fixed concessions stands.
 For the fans' convenience, an ATM is located inside the Merchandise Store.

 Featuring standard ballpark fare, two Home Stand Concessions stands are located on the main concourse behind sections 202-203 on the first base side and 217-218 on the third base side.

 Located on the main concourse behind section 214, the Hot Corner Grill offers grilled favorites.

-Located behind Section 201 on the first base side offering deli fare and heart-healthy items.
+Located behind Section 201 on the first base side offering a variety of snacks and candy.